 Eating late in the evening

-Drinking a lot of fluid in the evenings will increase your need to go to the bathroom during the night.
-Front-load your water consumption by drinking most of the recommended 1.5-2 litres of water a day in the morning and early afternoon, and tapering your fluid intake in the evening.
+It's an easy thing to forget, but drinking too much fluid in the evenings before you go to bed will increase your need to go to the bathroom during the night.
+Front-load your water consumption by drinking most of the recommended 2 litres of water a day in the morning and early afternoon, and taper your fluid intake in the evening.

-Alcohol can often help you fall asleep initially, but it is linked with a poorer quality of sleep with more periods of wakefulness during the second half of the night and a lighter sleep that is likely to make you feel groggy in the morning.
-Stick to the UK’s low risk drinking guidelines.
+Alcohol can often help you fall asleep initially, but lots of research shows it is linked with a poorer quality of sleep, more periods of wakefulness during the second half of the night, and a lighter sleep that is likely to make you feel groggy in the morning.
+You may also enjoy 'Is wine good for you?'.

-View our range of Organic Vitamins & Supplements.
+View our range of award-winning vegan vitamins & supplements

 References